yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-8-Influence-and-Homophily.md

 ![image-20230504222133637](images/image-20230504222133637.png)

-> After we shuffle the timestamps of user activities, if the new estimate of ==temporal assortativity== is significantly different from the original estimate based on the user’s activity log, **there is evidence of influence**
+> After we shuffle the timestamps of user activities, if the new estimate of **temporal assortativity** is significantly different from the original estimate based on the user’s activity log, **there is evidence of influence**

 #### Measuring Temporal Assortativity

-<span style="color:red">this is not that important; the idea is temporal assortativity can be measured in different ways for the shuffle test and this is just one of them...</span>
+<span style="color:red">This is not that important; the idea is temporal assortativity can be measured in different ways for the shuffle test and this is just one of them...</span>

 - assume node activation probability $p(a)$ depends on $a$, the number of already-active friends of the node
 - assume $p(a)$ can be estimated using a logistic function